Durenlab/LINGER/docs/GRN_infer.md

 ```

 ## Prepare the input data
-The input data should be in same directory (Input_dir in this tutorial), which includes:
+The input data should be in the same directory (Input_dir in this tutorial), which includes:
 - Single-cell multiome data including gene expression (RNA.txt in our example) and chromatin accessibility (ATAC.txt in our example).
 - Cell annotation/cell type label if you need the cell type specific gene regulatory network (label.txt in our example).

 ### RNA-seq
-The row of RNA-seq is gene symbol; the column is barcode; the value is the count matrix.
+The row of RNA-seq is gene symbol; the column is the barcode; the value is the count matrix.
 Here is our example:
 <div style="text-align: right">
   <img src="RNA.png" alt="Image" width="500">
 </div>

 ### ATAC-seq
-The row is regulatory element/genomic region; the column is barcode, which is the same order with RNA-seq data; the value is the count matrix.
+The row is the regulatory element/genomic region; the column is the barcode, which is in the same order as RNA-seq data; the value is the count matrix.
 Here is our example:
 <div style="text-align: right">
   <img src="ATAC.png" alt="Image" width="500">
 </div>